smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - **Parable of the Sower** by Octavia E. Butler, read 16 times

 **TOTAL**: 906 books read, with 385 unique titles.
+431 books were claimed to qualify for hard mode.
 247 books were used only once for this square.
 Skipped 20 times.
 Substituted 3 times.